On This Page You Will Find:

-- Labour Market Impact Assessment number
+- The role of Labour Market Impact Assessments (LMIAs)

 Job offers under the three different skilled immigration programs are subject to different requirements.